 - Application of naturally-derived topical healing factors intra-operatives

 - Head of the bed elevation

 - Book 2-4 manual lymphatic massage treatments

 Bruising and swelling do not correlate with pain as most patients experience minimal discomfort after eyelid surgery.
 While prescription pain medication is given, most patients switch to plain Tylenol or stop all pain medications within 1-2 days after surgery.
 Sutures are removed between 3 and 5 days postoperatively.
-Typically, patients feel comfortable being seen in public at one week.
-Most can also return to nonexertional activities at this time.
-Straining, lifting and strenuous activity should be avoided for at least several weeks.
+Typically, patients feel comfortable being seen in public for one week.
+Most can also return to non-exertional activities at this time.
+Straining, lifting, and strenuous activity should be avoided for at least several weeks.
 Once healed, a more refreshed, youthful eyelid contour which can take 5-15 years off your face is revealed.

 Types of Anesthesia

 - Local anesthesia – lowest risk, quickest recovery, shortest operating room time